Timing a Running Race

 This is generally the results set that is in the highest demand at running races.
 When you create your new results set you will want to choose to “Create New Result Groups”.

-You will then want to select Gender and Age as your three fields.
+You will then want to select Gender, Age and Distance as your three fields.
 For age you will need to set age ranges for the groups.
 What these age ranges are will be up to you but Running races typically use 5 or 10 year categories.
 Once this is done your “Create new results set” page may look something like what is pictured below.

 Warning: If you have set date of birth as a registration field rather than age you will need to “Calculate age from Date of Birth“.
 This will use the DOB to assign all racers an age and create an age field.

-Remember you can always change the names of these groups once they’re created.
+Remember you can always change the names of these groups once they are created.

 Overall Results

 Make sure all the settings in the “Configure” are correct.
 Then add fields to display on results.
-It is recommended to add bib number (this may come in handy when timing the race) and city if available.
+It is recommended to add bib number (Racer #).

 Publish